-- > Required Courses: DC Circuits, AC Circuits, Electronic Devices, Digital Electronics, Biomedical Instrumentation (three courses) Anatomy and Physiology - > Corollary Requirements: College Algebra, Physics I and II with Labs, Computer Concepts - > How Students Earn Credit in the Option: Students whose options are not complete at the time of enrollment either use prior learning assessment (PLA) or classroom work to complete their options - > Biomedical electronics course are transferred since not available at the College
+- > How Students Earn Credit in the Option: Students whose options are not complete at the time of enrollment either use prior learning assessment (PLA) or classroom work to complete their options. - > Biomedical electronics course are transferred since not available at the University.